BOOKS

 A Portrait in Shades of Gray

+A villain origin story that earns its sympathy without begging for it — Hochhauser's Lady Tremaine is one of the sharper character studies in recent fairy tale revisionism.
 Hochhauser's Lady Tremaine emerges not as a mustache-twirling antagonist but as a woman shaped by circumstance and loss.
-The author traces her journey from a young widow thrust into financial precarity to the calculating stepmother of fairy tale infamy.
+The author traces Lady Tremaine's journey from a young widow thrust into financial precarity to the calculating stepmother of fairy tale infamy.
 This transformation feels earned rather than excused—Hochhauser never asks readers to forgive Lady Tremaine's cruelties, but she helps us understand their origins.

 The narrative structure alternates between past and present, revealing how each disappointment and betrayal hardens Lady Tremaine's heart.
 The main strength lies in Hochhauser's refusal to offer easy redemption.
 Lady Tremaine remains deeply flawed, her love for her biological daughters genuine but her treatment of Cinderella inexcusably harsh.